Docs

 3. Click Save Preset

-Your preset appears in the User Preset dropdown.
-It's stored locally and persists across sessions.
+Your preset appears in the User Preset dropdown and persists across sessions.

 To remove a saved preset, select it from the dropdown and click Delete Preset.